D3rRav3n/RavenCraft-NightJAR-Security-Suite/README.md

 python3 NightJar-SecuritySuite.py
 After executing the command, the NightJAR application window should launch.
 You are now ready to begin using the security suite!

-Tools

-Gemini can make mistakes, so double-check it